-- BASE: The Bielefeld Academic Search Engine (BASE) contains 4,000 sources and provides search results from over 100 million documents.
-It also offers an advanced search option that allows users to narrow down their research.
+- BASE: The Bielefeld Academic Search Engine (BASE) contains 4,000 sources and provides search results from more than 100 million documents.
+They also offer an advanced search option that allows users to narrow down their research.
 The BASE advanced search lets users use filters such as author names, publication dates, and document types to find more relevant results, saving time and improving academic research efficiency.

-- Refseek: Refseek is a web search tool for students and researchers.
+- Refseek: A web search tool for students and researchers.
 You can access over a billion documents, books, newspapers, and journals without getting distracted by ads or sponsored links.

-- Google Scholar: Google Scholar connects you with hundreds of relevant scholarly journals.
+- Google Scholar: This connects you with hundreds of relevant scholarly journals.
 What’s more, it provides formatted citations in MLA, AP, or APA that you can export to RefWorks or BibTex.

 Opt for Digital Libraries and Databases

 Digital libraries have specialized collections in all fields of study.
-They are easy to access and contain millions of books, audio-books, journals, and videos that can help you to further your research.
+They are easy to access and contain millions of books, audiobooks, journals, and videos that can help you further your essay research.

-After you have this list of credible sources, take a closer look at their citations.
-Follow this trail of citations to seek out the primary sources they have used for research.
-This will give you an impressive list of sources to work with for your own essay.
+After you have a list of credible sources, take a closer look at their citations.
+Seek out the primary sources these citations used for research.
+This will open up a new set of materials to work with for your essay. 🗒️

 Look Beyond Journals and Books